eltociear/website/source-materials/framework-outline-revisions/tier-1/indigenous-governance-and-traditional-knowledge/21-claude-final_revision.md

 - **Decolonized Systems**: Regenerative stewardship with safeguards.
 - **Economic Transformation**: Successful transition from GDP to GPH-based economies.
 - **Technological Sovereignty**: Indigenous-controlled AI and data systems serving community needs.
+- **Civilizational Sanity Restoration**: Recovery of the understanding that accurate perception of systemic dysfunction represents health and intelligence, with Indigenous knowledge systems recognized as humanity's long-standing immune system

 ---